-In this article, we will dive deep into automated invoice processing, a key back office task that can lead to great deal of time & cost savings if automated correctly.
-We will look at how invoice scanning and data capture solutions work, different solutions out there in the market and factors to consider when choosing a vendor.
+In this article, we will dive deep into automated invoice processing, a key back office task that can lead to great deal of time and cost savings if automated correctly.
+We will look at how invoice scanning and data capture solutions work and different solutions out there in the market along with factors to consider when choosing a vendor.

-Most businesses these days receive invoices from vendors and suppliers digitally (PDF files, scanned images, photos send over email).
+Most businesses, these days, receive invoices from vendors and suppliers digitally (PDF files, scanned images, photos send over email).
 In order to make payments, the data from these invoices needs to be extracted and matched against purchase orders (PO based invoices) or checked against received goods (non PO based invoices).
-Invoice capture is this step of extracting structured data from invoices so that invoices can be automatically processed.
+In this whole process, Invoice capture is the step of extracting structured data from invoices so that invoices can be automatically processed.
 As such, invoice capture is the first back office process to be automated with AI for most companies.

 There are two main kinds of invoice capture software, namely, template based and machine learning based.
 The key difference approaches is how they extract data from invoices.

 For the majority of companies, the number of vendors is limited (less than 500) and 80% of the invoices come from a relatively small set of vendors.
 When the format of the invoice is known, it is relatively easy to train an OCR solution to extract data.

 You only need to process a couple of invoices per vendor for training the software to be able to extract the data from invoice afterwards.
 Since the format for a particular vendor doesn't change very often, this makes the system highly robust and very accurate.